 Not all Christians believe that Jesus was buried and rose again at the Church of the Holy Sepulchre.

-The writer is a philosophy and theology lecturer and academic prefect at St. Mbaaga Major Seminary, Ggaba.
+Fr.
+Ambrose Bwangatto is a Philosophy and Theology lecturer and Academic Prefect at St. Mbaaga Major Seminary, Ggaba.